Shareholder Dispute Resolution

 The most effective way to ensure that disagreements do not cause your shareholders to lose confidence in a business is to have a well drafted shareholder agreement in place at the commencement of a business or at the introduction of a shareholder’s investment.
 If a shareholder agreement lacks clear direction on dispute resolution, Australian legislation such as the Corporations Act 2001 (Cth) can aid in resolving a dispute.
-The Gold Coast litigation and dispute resolution team at Ramsden Lawyers can guide you through your shareholder dispute whether you are a plaintiff or defendant in the dispute.
+Our litigation and dispute resolution team at Ramsden Lawyers can guide you through your shareholder dispute whether you are a plaintiff or defendant in the dispute.

 Who is a shareholder?